grzesiek-galezowski/tdd-ebook/manuscript/212_How_are_the_connections_made.md

 There are several ways a sender can obtain a reference to a recipient, each of them being useful in certain circumstances.
 These ways are:

-1. Receive as constructor parameter
+1. Receive as a constructor parameter
 1. Receive inside a message (i.e. as a method parameter)
-1. Receive in response to a message (i.e. as method return value)
+1. Receive in response to a message (i.e. as a method return value)
 1. Receive as a registered observer

 Let's take a closer look at what each of them is about and which one to choose in what circumstances.

-## Receive as constructor parameter
+## Receive as a constructor parameter

 Two objects can be composed by passing one into a constructor of another: